 exclude to fine-tune which categories are included automatically.

-Locally — to set required categories locally (on a per-form basis), add the
+To set required categories locally (on a per-form basis), add the

 cats attribute to the category shortcode, for example:

 This shortcode will display the category field along with a hidden field that auto-assigns the categories

 2 to any posts submitted via the form.
 Note that we’re using category IDs for all shortcode attributes.

 Where do I find my category IDs?
 There are a couple of ways.
 First you can visit Posts ▸ Categories, and then long-hover your cursor over any category link.
 In most browsers, doing this will reveal the full URL at the bottom of the browser window (or somewhere).
 In the URL, you will see an

 ID with a number — that is the category ID.
 Alternately, you can get category IDs directly in the USP Pro General settings.
 Visit the Category Settings, toggle open the “Post Categories” list, and hover your cursor over any category link.
 The associated category ID will be displayed in the resulting tooltip info.